-CD14+ Monocytes in ALF have a pro-restorative profile with increased MerTK and PD-L1 expression
+CD14+ monocytes in ALF have a pro-restorative profile with increased MerTK and PD-L1 expression

-Phenotypic characterization of PBMCs by flow cytometry showed increased expression of MerTK and PD-L1 in ALF CD14+ monocytes compared to HC (Fig 5 A-B, complete phenotyping gating strategy is shown in Suppl Fig 3A).
-Both markers were highly expressed in the intermediate CD14+CD16+ and classical CD14+CD16- monocyte subsets (Suppl Fig 3B).
-Immune checkpoints expression on NK and CD56+ T cells did not show a statistically significant difference between study groups (Suppl Fig 4).
-Notably, we observed an increasing trend of CTLA4, PD-1 and PD-L1 positive CD56+CD4+T cells (%) in ALF compared to cirrhosis and healthy control (Suppl Fig 4B).
+Phenotypic characterisation of PBMCs by flow cytometry showed increased expression of MerTK and PD-L1 in CD14+ monocytes from individuals with ALF compared to HCs (Fig. 5A-B, complete phenotyping gating strategy is shown in Fig. S3A).
+Both markers were highly expressed in the intermediate CD14+CD16+ and classical CD14+CD16- monocyte subsets (Fig. S3B).
+Immune checkpoint expression on natural killer (NK) and CD56+ T cells did not show a statistically significant difference between study groups (Fig. S4).
+Notably, we observed an increasing trend of CTLA4-, PD-1- and PD-L1-positive CD56+CD4+T cells (%) in individuals with ALF compared to those with cirrhosis and HCs (Fig. S4B).
 The percentage of TIGIT expression was increased in ALF CD56+CD8+T and NK cells compared to other groups but again this was not statistically significant.

-PBMCs from ALF patients were hypo-responsive to LPS/LPC/LPA co-culture
+PBMCs from individuals with ALF were hypo-responsive to LPS/LPC/LPA co-culture

-We next decided to test in vitro cytokine production and its modulation following lipid treatment (Fig 5C); therefore, PBMCs were cultured for 24h and then stimulated with LPS (100 ng/mL).
-Cells from ALF patients produced less IL-6 compared to HC (p<0.05).
+We next decided to test in vitro cytokine production and its modulation following lipid treatment (Fig. 5C); therefore, PBMCs were cultured for 24 h and then stimulated with lipopolysaccharide (LPS: 100 ng/ml).
+Cells from individuals with ALF produced less IL-6 compared to those from HCs (p < 0.05).
 Moreover, LPA 16:0, LPA 18:0, LPA 18:1, LPC 16:0 and LPC 18:0 were also tested as potential modulators of the immune response.
-The addition of LPAs/LPCs failed to reverse cytokines levels in ALF-derived PBMCs and did not affect HC cytokine production.
+The addition of LPAs/LPCs failed to reverse cytokine levels in ALF-derived PBMCs and did not affect HC cytokine production.

-LPA 16:0 increases and restore PD-L1 expression and reduces MerTK, CD163 and CD155 expression in monocytes
+LPA 16:0 increases and restores PD-L1 expression and reduces MerTK, CD163 and CD155 expression in monocytes

-We next questioned whether in vitro LPA treatment of PBMCs from HC and ALF patients would alter their phenotypic characteristics.
-Following incubation with LPA 16:0, the percentage of CD14+CD16+ and CD14+CD16- cells within the monocyte pool was reduced (Fig 5D).
-Moreover, after culture with LPA 16:0, LPA 18:0 and LPA 18:1, CD14+ monocytes showed immunophenotypic changes (Suppl Fig 5).
-LPA 16:0 treatment increased monocyte PD-L1 expression (% of positive cells, p<0.05) in ALF samples, that was reduced in untreated conditions compared to HC (p<0.05), and reduced monocyte MerTK, CD163 and CD155 expression in ALF (% of positive cells and MFI, p<0.05).
-Interestingly, no similar effects were observed in T cell subsets (CD8, CD4, and Tregs) which showed unaltered expression of immune checkpoints following LPA treatment (Suppl Fig 5).
+We next questioned whether in vitro LPA treatment of PBMCs from HCs and individuals with ALF would alter their phenotypic characteristics.
+Following incubation with LPA 16:0, the percentage of CD14+CD16+ and CD14+CD16- cells within the monocyte pool was reduced (Fig. 5D).
+Moreover, after culture with LPA 16:0, LPA 18:0 and LPA 18:1, CD14+ monocytes showed immunophenotypic changes (Fig. S5).
+LPA 16:0 treatment increased monocyte PD-L1 expression (% of positive cells, p <0.05) in ALF samples, that was reduced in untreated conditions compared to HCs (p <0.05), and reduced monocyte MerTK, CD163 and CD155 expression in ALF (% of positive cells and mean fluorescence intensity, p <0.05).
+Interestingly, no similar effects were observed in T-cell subsets (CD8, CD4, and regulatory) which showed unaltered expression of immune checkpoints following LPA treatment (Fig. S5).

-LPARs expression in monocytes was upregulated during ALF and their reduction had poor prognosis
+Expression of LPARs in monocytes was upregulated during ALF and their reduction was linked to poor prognosis

-Given the potential lipid-mediated modulation of monocyte function, we next sought to examine whether hepatic and monocyte expression of LPA receptors (LPARs 1-6) was potentially upregulated.
-Monocytes expression of LPARs in publicly available microarray data sets was therefore explored.
-Having already demonstrated in alcoholic hepatitis and HBV-related ALF an increase hepatic expression of autotaxin and LPAR6 (Gene Expression Omnibus dataset GDS4389, series GSE28619/30), while in liver samples from paracetamol overdose ALF patients there was a trend of increased expression of LPAR2, 3 and 6 (GSE120652).
+Given the potential lipid-mediated modulation of monocyte function, we next sought to examine whether hepatic and monocyte expression of LPA receptors (LPARs1-6) was potentially upregulated.
+Monocyte expression of LPARs in publicly available microarray data sets was therefore explored.
+Having already demonstrated increased hepatic expression of ATX and LPAR6 (Gene Expression Omnibus dataset GDS4389, series GSE28619/30) in alcoholic hepatitis and HBV-related ALF, we observed a trend toward increased expression of LPAR2, 3 and 6 (GSE120652) in those with ALF resulting from paracetamol overdose.